- Antique Diamonds

 A Round diamond has to meet 3 out of 4 benchmarks to be certified as an Old European Cut by the GIA:

--A table size of less than or equal to 53%,
+- A table size of less than or equal to 53%

--A crown angle of 40 degrees or more,
+- A crown angle of 40 degrees or more

--A lower half facet length of 60% or less,
+- A lower-half facet length of 60% or less

 GIA treats an Old European diamond as a fancy shape and does not evaluate its cut.
 However, Old Europeans are considered to be Round Brilliants in the diamond trade.
 The round shape is significantly more expensive than any fancy shape.
+The first brilliants, known as “Mazarins,” were introduced in the 17th century.
+Uniform diamond cuts did not exist until then, so each diamond had highly irregular shapes and a jumble of facets.

 Old European Cuts are no longer produced.
 They are a prized find by collectors and history buffs.